alantanlc/diffie-hellman/README.md

 # Diffie Hellman

-Generate a common secret key between two parties using private keys without revealing the private keys to each other and the public.
+Generates a secret key between two parties using private keys without revealing the private keys to each other and the public.